PubMatic/OpenWrap/README.md

 1. AdForm
 2. AppNexus
 3.  bRealTime
-4. Criteo
-5. DistrictM
+4. DistrictM
-6. IndexExchange
+5. IndexExchange
-7. OpenX
+6. OpenX
-8. PubMatic
+7. PubMatic
-9. Rubicon
+8. Rubicon
-10. Yieldbot
+9. Yieldbot

 We have a python build script which would help you build the wrapper tag with only partner adapters that you need and give you a minified tag which you can directly use.